nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Shannon

 A fractional denomination of CKBytes.
-One CKByte is equal to 100,000,000 Shannons.
+1 CKByte is equal to 100,000,000 Shannons.

 A Shannon is the equivalent of a Bitcoin Satoshi.